Technorely/tendermint/docs/spec/abci/apps.md

 cost of resources used by nodes when processing transactions.
 Every operation in the Ethereum Virtual Machine uses some amount of gas, and gas can be accepted at a market-variable price.
 Users propose a maximum amount of gas for their transaction; if the tx uses less, they get the difference credited back.
-Tendermint adopts a similar abstraction, though uses it only optionally and weakly, allowing applications to define their own sense of the cost of execution.
+Tenderely adopts a similar abstraction, though uses it only optionally and weakly, allowing applications to define their own sense of the cost of execution.

-In Tendermint, the `ConsensusParams.Block.MaxGas` limits the amount of `gas` that can be used in a block.
+In Tenderely, the `ConsensusParams.Block.MaxGas` limits the amount of `gas` that can be used in a block.
 The default value is `-1`, meaning no limit, or that the concept of gas is meaningless.